yokem55/RPIPs/RPIPs/RPIP-Sec-Council-Charter.md

 - A long term presence and history in the Rocket Pool community.

 **Mandatory Disclosures**
-During the identity and alignement statement phases of an election, prospective members must disclose the following:
+During the identity and alignment statement phases of an election, prospective members must disclose the following:
 - Their identity status (one of):
   - Fully pseudonymous
   - Privately doxed to one or more publicly designated community member(s)
   - Fully and publicly doxed
-- What legal jurisdiction(s) they are subject to.
+- What legal jurisdiction(s) they are usually subject to.

 ### Member duty expectations
 - Members shall be available and able to respond in an "on call" manner, on a 24/7 basis, within `[a short period of time - an hour or two?]` of notification of a security incident necessitating security council action.
 - Members shall provide to the other members of the council and the core development team direct telephone number(s) that they can be reached at for notification of a security incident.
 - The security council shall not be a general policy making body.
 Its role is restricted to making appropriate protocol setting changes in response to  security incidents.
-Members are strongly encouraged to maintain a clear separation between their security council roles and any other PDAO policy advocacy they may engage in.
+Members must maintain a clear separation between their security council roles and any other PDAO policy advocacy they may engage in.

 ### Council duty expectations
 - The security council shall, no less then twice per year, perform drills to execute emergency protocol settings changes on a private testnet deployment of Rocket Pool.
 A public report describing the drill and its outcome shall be published by the council.
 - The security council shall publish postmortem reports in a timely manner regarding security incidents necessitating a protocol setting change, with as much detail as can be revealed without further security compromise.
-- On a roughly a monthly basis at an irregular and generally unpredictable interval, any member may begin a "Proof of keys" check by publicly posting a signed message including a recent mainnet Ethereum finalized blockhash in the message.
+- On a roughly a monthly basis, but at an irregular and generally unpredictable interval, the council shall perform a "proof of keys check".
+Any member may begin the check by publicly posting a signed message including a recent mainnet Ethereum finalized blockhash in the message.
 Within one day, all other members should also post a similar message.
 Should a member fail this liveliness check, the pDAO may move to vote to remove the member.

 ### Size and composition
 - The security council shall be composed of not more than 10 members.
 Should the membership fall to 7 or fewer members via removal or resignation, the PDAO shall vote on invitations to complete the membership within 30 days.
-- Not more than 4 members shall be from the core development team or members of the ODAO, excluding the non-operator members of the "Rocket Scientists" ODAO seat.
+- Not more than 4 council members shall also be members of the core development team or members of the ODAO, excluding the non-operator members of the "Rocket Scientists" ODAO seat.
+- No more than 3 members may be fully pseudonymous without private doxxing to another community member.

 ### Elections and terms
 Elections for the Security Council shall be conducted in two phases.
 The first phase establishes a roster of candidates equal to the number of vacancies (`n`) via an off chain election similar to management committee elections, complete with the nomination and identity and alignment statement process.
 The second phase then takes the top `n` vote winners from the first phase who are then proposed for invitation in an on-chain vote.
 Should not all `n` prospective members win an affirmative invitation in the on-chain PDAO vote, the process shall be repeated until the full membership is established.
 PDAO security council invitation proposals that did not go through the off-chain election process should be vetoed in most circumstances.